dhruvasagar/dotfiles/slides/rust.md

 # Fearless Concurrency

 Handling concurrent programming safely and efficiently is another of **Rust**’s major goals.
 Concurrent programming, where different parts of a program execute independently, and parallel programming, where different parts of a program execute at the same time, are becoming increasingly important as more computers take advantage of their multiple processors.
-Historically, programming in these contexts has been difficult and error prone: **Rust** hopes to change that.
+Historically, programming in these contexts has been difficult and error
+prone: **Rust** hopes to change that.

 Initially, the **Rust** team thought that ensuring memory safety and preventing concurrency problems were two separate challenges to be solved with different methods.
 Over time, the team discovered that the ownership and type systems are a powerful set of tools to help manage memory safety and concurrency problems!
 By leveraging ownership and type checking, many concurrency errors are compile-time errors in **Rust** rather than runtime errors.
 Therefore, rather than making you spend lots of time trying to reproduce the exact circumstances under which a runtime concurrency bug occurs, incorrect code will refuse to compile and present an error explaining the problem.
 As a result, you can fix your code while you’re working on it rather than potentially after it has been shipped to production.
 We’ve nicknamed this aspect of **Rust** fearless concurrency.
 Fearless concurrency allows you to write code that is free of subtle bugs and is easy to refactor without introducing new bugs.

 Source: [Fearless Concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html)

+- Threads
+- Message Passing
+- Shared-State Concurrency
+- Extensible Concurrency with `Sync` & `Send` Traits

+---

 ## Threads